anodyne/nova/README.md

 * fixed bug where reverting a wiki page wiped out the categories for the draft
 * fixed bug where adding an int field would error out because it tried to put a default value in (#94)
 * fixed bug where in certain situations an error could be thrown pulling online users
+* fixed bug where a character's user id was wiped out during the approval process

 Known Issues
 ------------